KLiang0712/QUOTE-OF-DAY0712/README.md

-# This project will be uniquely identified in my portfolio as project 1-5.
+# This project will be a comprehensive research project about how to design a random quote machine.
-# It will be an updated version of my project 1-4, the Random Quote Generator, with a local storage feature added.
+# A standard generator will be created as well as a version with storage.

 # References:
 # Coding Artist (2021 & 2023) Random Quote Generator & Local Storage Projects